FransFaase/Emulator/README.md

 the `M2-Planet` and `M2-Mesoplanet` are correctly generated, but the execution of these executables to build the extra MesCC tools, does not work, resulting in empty executables.

+## Compiling mescc-tools and mescc-tools-extra

+With commit [2914a15d](https://github.com/FransFaase/Emulator/commit/2914a15d2304caa9af5fca65c7f24a25d2271d51) the `mescc-tools` and `mescc-tools-extra` do compile correct by `M2-Planet` and `M2-Mesoplanet`.